 How Cold Affects Car Batteries

-- Battery capacity decreases in cold temperatures
+- Battery capacity can drop by up to 50% in freezing temperatures

 How Heat Impacts Battery Performance